重大变化:混合声明

 - ✗

-¥The use of declarations after nested rules is currently deprecated in Sass, in order to notify users of the upcoming change and give them time to make their stylesheets compatible with it.
-In a future release, Dart Sass will change to match the ordering produced by plain CSS nesting.
+¥The use of declarations after nested rules was first deprecated in order to notify users of the upcoming change and give them time to make their stylesheets compatible with it.

 中:

-¥If you want to opt into the new CSS semantics early, you can wrap your nested
+¥Users who wanted to opt into the new CSS semantics early could wrap their nested

 declarations in & {}